isomerpages/nlb-mobile-guide/spotlight/well-being/_posts/2020-03-27-reading-gives-us-someplace-to-go.md

 <h5>2. <a href="https://go.gov.sg/videothepowerofvulnerability">The Power of Vulnerability by Brene Brown</a></h5>
 <a href="https://go.gov.sg/videothepowerofvulnerability"><img src="/images/PL-1-video-vulnerability.png" style="width:400px;"></a><br/>
 We all understand that communication is important.
-Learn about how being open and vulnerable (which is what many people will feel these days) may help with your feelings of well being. <a href="https://go.gov.sg/videothepowerofvulnerability">Watch the video.</a>
+Learn about how being open and vulnerable (which is what many people will feel these days) may help with your feelings of wellbeing. <a href="https://go.gov.sg/videothepowerofvulnerability">Watch the video.</a>

 <h4>Stories on the Internet</h4>
 <p><strong><a href="https://www.space.com/astronaut-tips-for-handling-isolation-coronavirus.html">Astronauts know how to handle isolation: Here are tips from Scott Kelly, Peggy Whitson and more.</a></strong><br/>